dotnetCarpenter/elmtut/README.md

 1. Realised how `update` and `view` is related and why the signature has to be that way.
 See [why/src/UpdateReturn.elm](./why/src/UpdateReturn.elm).

+## Day 7
+1. Very little time but I manage to look at the first example at https://guide.elm-lang.org/effects/random.html
+2. I think I'm figuring out how to do type annotations.

 ----------------------------------------------------------

 ## dead code elimination